 - 2 tablespoons Fajitas Seasoning Mix

-- Cut flank steak into 6 equal portions and place in your slow cooker.
+- Cut the flank steak into six equal portions and place them in the slow cooker.

-- Add onions and peppers to the slow cooker.
+- Add the onions and peppers to the slow cooker.

-- Pour in the tomato salsa and add beef broth.
+- Pour in the tomato salsa and add the beef broth.

-- Add fajita seasoning and mix everything together.
+- Stir in the fajita seasoning and mix everything together.

 - Cover and cook on HIGH for 4 to 5 hours or on LOW for 6 to 8 hours.

-- Transfer meat to a cutting board; using two forks, shred the beef.
+- When done, transfer the meat to a cutting board; using two forks, shred the beef.

-- Stir beef back into the slow cooker.
+- Stir the beef back into the slow cooker.